Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Preserving & Storing Dragon Tongue

 If your dragon tongue bean harvest is still growing and it’s not yet time to harvest them, cover them with straw.
+Straw protects them from damage caused by pests like rabbits, birds, insects, and raccoons.

-Be sure to cover dragon tongue beans shelled tightly enough that moisture can’t get in but loose enough, so they still get some light.
+Be sure to cover dragon tongue beans shelled tightly enough that moisture can’t get in, but loose enough so they still get some light.

-How to Cook Dragon’s tongue Beans
+How to Cook These Beans

 Try this dragon bean recipe: Dice and blend these into an unstuffed-pepper stir-fry with orange bell peppers, ground turkey, onions, garlic, cabbage, and yellow squash.

-What do Dragon Tongue beans taste like?
+What do Dragon Tongues taste like?

 These yummy little beans are slightly sweet and terrific when pickled, lightly steamed, or stir-fried!
 However, remember that cooking kills nutrients, so keep it quick and simple.